Tag: morocco

 • L’Mdina Restaurant.

-A great little place serving authentic, good quality food close to Jamaa El Fna.
+A great place serving authentic, quality food near the Jamaa El Fna.

 Image by Freebird Tracey.

-They serve traditional tangia (tender meat, cooked for hours in an earthenware pot, called a tangier)
+You can get a traditional tangia, which is tender meat, cooked for hours in an earthenware pot, called a tangia.

-The lamb was cooked to perfection, succulent and tender, and the aromatic aroma as it was tipped from the tangia onto the plate was mouthwatering.
+The fragrant aroma as it is tipped from the tangia onto the plate is mouthwatering.

-The salads are delicious and creative, combining an interesting infusion of flavours.
+The salads are also delicious and creative, combining an interesting infusion of delicious flavours.

 I especially enjoyed the vegetable tagine, with root vegetables and chickpeas.